treasure-data/treasure-boxes/tool-box/ps_backup_restore/README.md

 ![](images/aws-bucket-ex.png)

-**Note** : The 3 configuration files will be stored under a directory that is created based on the run date, that will have format like YYYMMDD.
-And similarly all 3 files are created in json format with session time appended to their names like ms_config_hhmmss.json .
+**Note**: The 3 configuration files will be stored under a directory that is created based on the run date, that will have format like YYYMMDD.
+Similarly, all 3 files are created in json format with session time appended to their names like ms_config_hhmmss.json .
 This will help to identify at which date and time these backups are taken.
 For example, from the above screenshot the directory that the files are created is 20220510/ and the files with utc timestamp appended are:
-Parent Segment configuration backup file → ms_config_061627.json Folder and Hierarchy information backup file → folder_config_061627.json Backup of all the segments combined in one backup file → all_segments_config_061627.json
+- Parent Segment configuration backup file → ms_config_061627.json
+- Folder and Hierarchy information backup file → folder_config_061627.json
+- Backup of all the segments combined in one backup file → all_segments_config_061627.json

 ### Requisites for Backup: